-- Users who want to join meetings from their phones should download the Meet application to their mobile devices (Android, iOS) and sign in to their G Suite account.
+- Users who want to join meetings from their phones should download the Meet application to their mobile devices (Android, iOS) and sign in to their Google Workspace account.

 - Video calls between a user on Chat and a user on classic Hangouts may result in asymmetric caller/recipient experiences.

 Caller Recipient Outcome Chat Classic Hangouts Caller shares Meet link Classic Hangouts Chat